F1 tyres explained: All the technical info and key Pirelli compounds

 What are the basic rules surrounding F1 tyres at race weekends?

-Once Pirelli confirms its choice of tyre for race weekends, teams choose up to 11 sets of dry tyres for use over the course of the weekend, down from 13 in 2022, though there are rules surrounding some of the sets.
+Once Pirelli confirms its choice of tyre compound for race weekends, teams choose up to 13 sets of slick tyres for use on a race weekend, though this drops down to 12 on a Sprint weekend.

 During a dry race, drivers must use at least two different dry compounds – effectively forcing at least one pit stop from each driver through the course of the race.
 This rule is not in force in wet conditions, however.